DMDcoin/dmdv4migration/docs/governance.md

 Both take 14 days.
 During the proposal phase, new ballots can be created.
 During the voting phase, validators can vote for or against open proposals.
 At the end of the voting phase, binding votes are executed in the order of their creation.
-All proposals are then considered as done, regardless of the voting outcome and of the the outcome of payout transactions.
+All proposals are then considered as done, regardless of the voting outcome.
 The new proposal phase always starts with 0 open proposals.

 ### Ballots creation
-Voting Ballots are stored on the blockchain and contain a text, an optional payout address and an optional payout amount.
+Voting Ballots are stored on the blockchain and contain a text, an optional payout address and, an optional payout amount and an optional transaction text.
 Ballots with a zero amount, and a payout address can be used to trigger a smart contract function.

 There is no minimum amount of voters required to accept a proposal.
 Binding votes (those coming with a payout) require a majority of 2/3 in order to trigger the payment.
-In the case of non-binding votes, no concept of majority exists (the UI should just show the result).

 The Communication about the proposal will happen off-chain.